GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-standard/README.md

        config-control   containernodepool.container.cnrm.cloud.google.com/ssc-spc-exp-cluster1-wp-1   Current   516df4b
        default          configmap/setters
     ```

 1. Your GKE Cluster is ready!

 #### Destroy your GKE Cluster using Config Sync

-> These instructions does not delete the Config Controller cluster. # TODO CC deletion script/steps
+> These instructions does not delete the Config Controller cluster.

 1. To delete entire cluster and node pool you can follow these steps.

       Starting at the root of this repo run the following:

-      > WARNING: If you delete the cluster and node pool before the root sync, config sync will reconcile automatically and start re-deploy the cluster and node  ool.
+      > WARNING: If you delete the cluster and node pool before the root sync, Config Sync will automatically reconcile and start re-deploying the cluster and node pool.

       ```sh
-      cd krm-resources/root-syncs
+      cd services/private-gke/client-experimentation/root-syncs
-      kubectl delete -f root-sync-gke-cluster.yaml
+      kubectl delete -f root-sync-gke-standard.yaml
       kubectl delete containercluster.container.cnrm.cloud.google.com/ssc-spc-exp-cluster1
       kubectl delete containernodepool.container.cnrm.cloud.google.com/ssc-spc-exp-cluster1-wp-1
       ```